kutayk33/Text-summarization-Language-Translation-App/README.md

-# ML_Parameter_Optimization_Web_App
+# Text Summarization and Language Translation Web App
-This is a Web App that let you tune Hyperparameters and see what effects they have to your Machine Learning Model
+- You can summarize and translate your text, file or wab page.